Rothamsted/agri-schemas/doc/README.md

   * [Weather conditions and forecasts](weather-use-case.md)

 ## Modelling principles
 [Some notes](modelling-principles.md) on general criteria adopted to outline the use case models above.

 ## References
-[A collection of references](references.md) and links to various similar projects, hackathons, schemas, etc.
+[A collection of references](references.md) and links to various similar projects hackathons, schemas, etc.